aureliusenterprise/m4i_atlas_core/m4i_atlas_core/entities/atlas/README.md

 In this example, the `Entity` data object from the library is used to validate the `input_data` JSON using its associated Marshmallow schema.
 If the data is valid, the `validate` method will not return any errors, and the "Data is valid" message will be displayed.
 If the data is invalid, a dictionary containing the validation errors will be returned.

 This approach can be applied to other data objects in the library for validating JSON input data using their respective Marshmallow schemas.
+To read more about data validation with Marshmallow, refer to [the official documentation](https://marshmallow.readthedocs.io/en/stable/quickstart.html#validation).

 #### Bulk Serialization and Deserialization